marquez138/react-stripe-terminal/README.md

 }
 ```

-In the above example `POSComponent` is the original point-of-sale component. `injectStripeTerminal` returns a wrapped version of the component and when rendered will have the `stripeTerminal` property available for rendering and calling functions upon.
+In the example above, `POSComponent` is the original point-of-sale component. `injectStripeTerminal` returns a wrapped version of the component (`MyPOSComponent`) and when rendered will have the `stripeTerminal` property available for rendering and calling functions upon.

 ### The stripeTerminal prop